-"A big reason for this building on this site was the fact that at the time there was nothing here it was just flat open field," says Malteurop’s Emory.
+"A big reason for this building on this site was the fact that at the time there was nothing here it was just flat open field," says Malteurop’s Jones.
 "So there was a lot of space to build on, but they also had the transportation of the trains running right here so that really lent itself to facilitating transporting all over the country."

 A 1930s WPA guide to the city, noted that the area – then in the Town of Greenfield – was one "of mammoth concrete grain elevators and malting and milling plants known as Milwaukee’s principal malting and milling district.

 The plant in 1939.
 (PHOTO: Courtesy of Malteurop)